Percelia Estate

 Percelia Estate is a suburb of Johannesburg, South Africa.
 It is located in Region E of the City of Johannesburg Metropolitan Municipality.

 History

 The suburb is situated on part of an old Witwatersrand farm called Klipfontein.
 It became a suburb on 14 September 1938.
 It takes its name from the first names from the land owners Percy Michels and Elias Sandler.

+Landmarks

+One famous landmark in Percelia Estate is the AJ Julia Street Park.
+This park offers a serene retreat for locals and visitors alike, with lush greenery and recreational facilities.
+View AJ Julia Street Park on Google Maps.